Building a shed is a chance to make your property feel like home, whether you’ve just moved in or you’ve occupied the same property for decades.

 Whether you choose to install a prefabricated shed or make one yourself, placing your shed directly on the ground without a foundation is not a good decision.

 If you set your new shed directly on the ground, you can expect the floor to begin rotting within a few years at the most.
 Moisture from the ground below and insects will quickly deteriorate the floor and even the shed walls.

 Without a base, even the smallest shifts in the ground under the shed can also have a serious impact on the shed’s stability.

 Can You Put a Shed on Cinder Blocks?

 The short answer is yes.
 Cinder or concrete foundation blocks can support a small, temporary shed that doesn’t house any heavy equipment.

 Once you clear the building site of any obstructions, you can use a stake and string system to mark your foundation area.
 The next step is to lay a concrete or cinder block in each corner, the center, and the center of each long side.

-Once you determine that each block is level and that each block is level compared to the others, then you are ready to install the shed on top of the new foundation.
+After leveling blocks for shed and determining that each block is level and that each block is level compared to the others, then you are ready to install the shed on top of the new foundation.

 Below are a few reasons that people choose to utilize cinder blocks and several reasons why you shouldn’t.

 |Pros for Cinder Block Shed Bases||Cons for Cinder Block Shed Bases|